sripkunda/Dynamic-DOM-Renderer/README.md

 # Templates

 ## About Templates
  Templates are a form of reusable code.
 Templates can be modified in one place for use in multiple areas.
-The concept promotes code reusability and can save development time and resutls in cleaner code.
+The concept promotes code reusability, can save development time, and results in cleaner code.

 ## Creating Templates
  Templates can be kept anywhere in your filesystem.